 - Increase spending, fiscal incentives for research and venture capital, reliable protection rights

 The political goal of raising the share of R&D spending in GDP to 3.5 percent is positive.
 For this very reason, the framework conditions for research and innovation need to be improved – mainly by way of fiscal incentives for research for all companies.
-Furthermore, tax loss carryforwards for start-ups should remain possible without limitation in time or amount, and the legal provisions for venture capital should be optimised.
+Furthermore, the tax provisions for venture capital should be optimised.
 Adequate patent terms, the possibility to use supplementary protection certificates and data protection are decisive for a reliable protection of intellectual property.

 - Consistently continue the German High-Tech Strategy